mediquo/docs-sdk/docs/sdk/android/others.md

 ## Return intent

-You can provide a return intent to redirect your app if you init a ChatActivity from a push or a deeplink.
+You can provide a return intent to redirect your app if you init a mediQuo SDK activity from a push or a deeplink.

 ```kotlin
 MediquoSDK.getInstance()?.returnIntent = yourIntent